-Bitcoin has gone noticeably down this week, its lowest point was on June 13 at
+Bitcoin has gone noticeably down this week, its lowest point being on June, 13th at

-On June 13 2018, John M Griffin and Amin Shams from the University of Texas released a study that investigates whether Tether, a digital currency linked to the U.S. dollar, has influenced Bitcoin and other alt coin prices during their peaks.
-Curiously on the same day Bitcoin hit its lowest price in the past three months.
+On June, 13th, 2018, John M Griffin and Amin Shams from the University of Texas released a study that investigates whether Tether, a digital currency linked to the U.S. dollar, has influenced Bitcoin and other alt-coin prices during their peaks.
+Curiously, it was released on the same day Bitcoin hit its lowest price in the past three months.

-The study was carried out by analyzing blockchain data, where they found that purchases made with Tether were timed following market downturns and the result of this noticeably increased Bitcoin prices.
-Finally concluding that Tether is being used to provide price support, thus manipulating crypto prices.
+The study was carried out by analyzing blockchain data, where they found that purchases made with Tether were timed following market downturns; the result of these purchases noticeably increased Bitcoin prices.
+Finally, they concluded that Tether is being used to provide price support, thus manipulating crypto prices.

 “Manipulation takes many forms in the markets.
 One way people can deflate the price of a security is by placing hundreds of small orders at a significantly lower price than the one at which it has been trading.
 This gives investors the impression that there is something wrong with the company, so they sell, pushing the prices even lower.
-Another example of manipulation would be to place simultaneous buy and sell orders through different brokers that cancel each other out but give the perception, because of the higher volume, that there is increased interest in the security”.
-Investopedia
+Another example of manipulation would be to place simultaneous buy and sell orders through different brokers that cancel each other out but give the perception, because of the higher volume, that there is increased interest in the security,” as stated by Investopedia.

-I have always been amazed with the creation of cryptocurrency and the technology that has been developed because of it.
-Bitcoin has come a long way since the Dark Web and It’s a shame that the price manipulations allegations (true or not) many tarnish the process.
+I have always been amazed by the creation of cryptocurrency and the technology that has been developed because of it.
+Bitcoin has come a long way since the Dark Web, and it’s a shame that the allegations about price manipulation (true or not) may tarnish the process.